Skip to Content

 In addition, take care to keep trailing branches secured to whatever support structure your rose is climbing.
 The more secure the branches and stems, the less likely damage will occur during inclement weather.

-Here is to growing climbing roses – and to getting them to bloom again and again all summer long!
+Here is to growing climbing roses – and to getting them to rebloom again and again through the summer months!

 Follow Our Facebook Page For Great Gardening Tips And Advice!
 This Is My Garden Facebook Page